The Design and Configuration

 Many people have asked what does 62,000 lbs of thrust look like and the YouTube video on the left is of a hot fire testing of the Pratt & Whitney, 54,000 pound thrust, Nitrogen Tetroxide and Monomethyl Hydrazine engine from a Boeing program and gives some idea of the power rocket engines can produce.

-Trajectory & Performance Modelling
+Trajectory and Performance Modelling

 Speed vs. Time